Colab19-Team7/re-me-extension/README.md

 ## Installing

 1. Check if your `Node.js` version is >= **14**.
-2. Change or configure the name of your extension on `src/manifest`.
-3. Run `yarn` to install the dependencies.
+2. Run `yarn` to install the dependencies.

 ## Developing